feathersjs/hooks/readme.md

 });
 ```

-Hooks can also be registered at the object level which will run before any specific hooks on a hook enabled functions:
+Hooks can also be registered at the object level which will run before any specific hooks on a hook enabled function:

 ```js
 const { hooks } = require('@feathersjs/hooks');